Sheldon Allman: Early life and career

 Allman was born in Chicago, Illinois.
 He began his singing career with the Royal National Guard during his World War II service with the Royal Canadian Air Force.
-He moved to Los Angeles in 1949, in order to attend the Los Angeles Conservatory of Music.
+He moved to Los Angeles in 1949, to attend the Los Angeles Conservatory of Music.
 After it, he appeared in 12 films, including such notable films as Nevada Smith, The Sons of Katie Elder, Hud and In Cold Blood.
 His co-stars included, respectively, Steve McQueen, John Wayne and Paul Newman.
 He also made appearances in numerous TV series during the 1960s and 1970s.

 On television, Allman provided the voice of Big H in CB Bears on CBS and played Norm Miller in Harris Against the World on NBC.
 He provided music on the game show Three for the Money on NBC, and he was the singing voice for TV's Mister Ed, for which he also wrote and recorded "The Pretty Little Filly with the Ponytail" and "The Empty Feedbag Blues".
 Mr. Allman wrote longer versions of these songs, but never recorded the longer versions.
 He was the lyricist for the theme song to George of the Jungle.
 Additionally, Allman worked with Stan Worth, co-writer of the "George of the Jungle" theme, to create music for a number of game shows by Stefan Hatos-Monty Hall Productions, including the 1970s versions of Let's Make a Deal, Masquerade Party and It Pays to be Ignorant.